madhaus4/spacestagram/README.md

 ### Current Features
 - A user can favorite and unfavorite a post
 - The user's favorites persist upon page reload
-- Responsive design for layout
+- Responsive design for mobile to desktop layout
-- On refresh, the user will get a new set of 50 posts

-### Future Features & Noteworthy Limitations
-- A user login
-- Implement error handling
+-

 ### Preview